 I look forward to seeing those among you who feel happy and confident to come to church.
 Please feel assured that we are doing our utmost to make sure everyone is kept safe in our spiritual home.

 Turning our minds to prayer, let us remember the people of Beirut in the Lebanon following the enormous explosion that took place killing many and injuring hundreds more.
 It is a sad reminder of the constant need for health and safety checks, especially when it is noted that the explosion was caused by the bad storage of chemicals.
 There are many appeals for aid which can be accessed through the internet for those who wish to contribute to this pressing need.

 This week we will have streamed Mass Tuesday evening at 7 p.m. and the Wednesday opening of the church for prayer will be 6.30 p.m. until 7.30 p.m.

-God bless you and keep you all safe.
+God bless you all and keep you safe in his care!

 Father Anton s.c.j.